 Fossil fuels saved by Spanish renewable energy giant and offshore wind energy leader.
 Siemens Gamesa Renewable Energy is developing an electrothermal energy storage system that can store up to 130 megawatt-hours of electricity for a week in volcanic rock.

 The ETES (Electric Thermal Energy Storage) solution

-In early June 2019, the company announced the start of operations for its Electric Thermal Energy Storage System (ETES), which the company claims is a world first.
+In early June 2019, the company announced the start of operations for its Electric Thermal Energy Storage System (ETES), which the company claims to be a world first.
 The pilot plant for this system is located in Hamburg-Altenwerder, Germany.

 Thanks to efficient insulation, heat can be stored for a week or more – at a fraction of the cost of battery storage.
-Siemens Gamesa claims that the pilot plant can store up to 130 MWh for a week, which will be sold on the market by the local company Hamburg Energie.
+Siemens Gamesa claims that the pilot plant can store up to 130 MWh for one week, which will be sold on the market by local utility Hamburg Energie.

 ETES could give a second life to coal-fired power plants.

 The ETES thermal battery can give coal-fired power plants a new lease of life as heat and energy storage centers, Hasan Özdem, head of technology and project management for Siemens Gamesa, told Greentech Media.
 This means that the idea that renewables are “killing” conventional coal-fired power plants will no longer necessarily be accurate.

 “It was wind and solar against coal and gas power plants,” said Mr. Özdem.
 “We say no. ETES can give these conventional power plants a place in the energy future by transforming them into environmentally friendly storage facilities.”